When Did You First Notice You Were Different From Other People? OR Did You Notice Other People Were Different First?

 Do you have some feedback, thoughts or questions?

-Subscribe to www.SchmoozewithSuze.org for your dose of culture, values and identity... with a side of chutzpah!
+Want to be a guest on my show or have an Honorable Mench to nominate?
+Send us an email and subscribe on www.SchmoozewithSuze.org for your dose of culture, values and identity... with a side of chutzpah!